“Be Prepared“ is the Boy Scouts long-time motto. A little pre-planning, some training and then lots of practice and you are off to a good start.

-A bit more stuff with some “luxury items”.
 A 36″ square International Orange “Panel, Marker, Survival, Aviation” NSN 8345-00-140-4232, a 3″X5″ aim-able signal mirror, plastic “survival cards” containing info on signaling, food and water procurement, first aid, shelter building, navigation etc (you DO know all this stuff BEFORE you head off to the bush don’t you?), combination whistle, compass and waterproof match container (with strike-anywhere matches), indigenous paper currency as appropriate to your likely AO, small green Chemlight, foil packets of tea, coffee, chicken bullion, hard candy, fishing hooks, lure, 25′ of 50 pound test fish line, stainless steel pocket knife, magnesium fire-starting block, hack saw blade, wire saw, pain killer meds, small nails, miniature butane lighter and backup compass.
 Phew!

 The small round object in the lower left corner is a spool with 50 feet of # 34 gauge wire for the antenna of the miniature crystal radio receiver inside it (no batteries required).
-That consists of a torroidal inductor in a fixed tuned circuit driving a crystal diode and high impedance earplug.
+That consists of a toroidal inductor in a fixed tuned circuit driving a crystal diode and high impedance earplug.
 This is a morale-sustainment device so you can listen to the local news, the Big Game or Golden Oldies while-U-wait.
 It is broadband tuned, of course depending upon local signal strength.
 More design details in the “Crystal/Fox Hole Radios” Categories post in this Blog.
 Crystal radio

 Speaking of radios, if you have a simple “transistor AM radio” you have a great navigation tool.
 A field-expedient Radio Direction Finder.
-The ferrite loopstick antenna in these things has a distinct “figure 8″ antenna reception pattern.
+The ferrite loopstick antenna in these things has a distinct “figure 8” antenna reception pattern.
 You know, you have to rotate the radio around to find the position needed to hear that AM station the strongest.
-The “nulls” in that pattern are what you want – where the signal is the weakest – the null bearings are very sharp and are found off the ends of the radio.
+But the “nulls” in that pattern are what you want – where the signal is the weakest – the null bearings are very sharp and are found off the ends of the radio.
 (The signals are received the strongest when the target transmitter is broadside to the radio).

 On the above photo I had taken LOP’s from KNBR, KCBS and KRAK (it was located in Sacramento at the time).
 When the signal “nulls”, sight along the long axis of the radio to a distant object in exactly that direction then use your compass to determine the objects’ azimuth; then plot it on the map – in BOTH directions to/from the station..

 If you’ve already oriented the map (true north) with your compass you can just use the radio edge as a ruler to plot the LOP as I have shown here pointing to/from KCBS.
 The 3 LOP’s converged.
 Ideally to a point but usually a triangle, sometimes a large one.
-I was in the “East Bay Hills” and I was inside that triangle.
+I was hiking in the “East Bay Hills” and I was inside that triangle.
 It works!
 Quite well.
 Try it!
 This technique was a staple in the 20th century for aircraft and vessel navigation.